 Hours cannot be used toward court-ordered community service.

-Volunteers 16 years of age and older are considered adult volunteers.
-Student and Adult volunteers are required to volunteer twice a month for 6 months minimum.
+- Volunteers are required to volunteer twice a month for 6 months minimum.

 Match Makers are probably the most important of all Volunteer activities.
 Match Makers are the crucial link between potential adopters and their new life-long friend.